-Give him this experience with the Holiday Winston gift set from Harry’s.
-It comes with a sturdy, ergonomic razor handle, three German-engineered five-blade cartridges, a choice of foaming shave gel or shaving cream, a travel cover to protect the blades, and a razor stand.
+Give him this experience with the Winston gift set from Harry’s.
+It comes with a sturdy, ergonomic razor handle, three German-engineered five-blade cartridges, a choice of foaming shave gel or shaving cream, and a travel cover to protect the blades.

 If he already has a razor he likes, upgrade his morning shave with some nice extras instead.
-The starter kit from The Art of Shaving includes pre-shave oil, shaving cream, after-shave balm, and a shaving brush, all in a canvas carrying case.
-It’s available in three fragrances: lavender, sandalwood, or unscented.
+The starter kit from The Art of Shaving includes pre-shave oil, shaving cream, aftershave lotion, and a shaving brush, all in a canvas carrying case.
+It’s available in sandalwood or unscented.

 Even if your boyfriend wears a full beard, he still needs to keep it trimmed to look his best.
 Cordless beard trimmers are undeniably convenient, but as my bearded husband has discovered, they all have one problem: Within a year or two, the built-in batteries invariably wear out and can no longer hold a charge.
 At that point, the entire device becomes useless.

 After several years of buying him one new cordless trimmer after another, I got fed up and gave him a corded Wahl Professional Peanut.
 Designed for professional barbers, this model comes with four combs for cutting to different lengths, a blade guard, a cleaning brush, and lubricating oil.
 Its 7-foot cord means he can use it pretty much anywhere he could use the cordless ones.
-And after four years of heavy use, my husband’s is still going strong.
+And after five years of regular use, my husband’s trimmer is still going strong.